The School in Spain offers distinct academic and cultural experiences in Córdoba, Getafe, Logroño, and Madrid.

 Studies in Córdoba

-The Universidad de Córdoba, Middlebury’s host institution, has three campuses that house several different academic departments, with particular strengths in art history, history, biology, environmental science, and philology.
-Middlebury students take most of their classes at the Facultad de Filosofía y Letras, which is housed in an XVIII century building located in the historic and picturesque heart of Córdoba.
+The Universidad de Córdoba, Middlebury’s host institution, has four campuses that house several different academic departments with particular strengths in art history, biology, environmental science, history, linguistics, and literature.
+Middlebury students take most of their classes at the Facultad de Filosofía y Letras which is housed in an XVIII century building located in the historic and picturesque heart of Córdoba.
 See detailed course information.

-Getafe is a city of 100,000 located just 30 minutes south of Madrid by train.
-Its proximity allows students enrolled at the Universidad Carlos III de Madrid, Middlebury’s host institution, to experience Spanish university life while still benefiting from the cultural and social attractions of the capital.
-Students typically live in Madrid and commute to campus each day by train.
+Getafe is a city of 100,000 located just 15 kilometers south of Madrid.
+Students live in Madrid and commute to campus each day by train.

 Studies in Getafe

-The Universidad Carlos III is housed on a small campus just a few minutes walk from the Getafe train station.
+The Universidad Carlos III Getafe campus is just a few minutes’ walk from the train station.
 Students enroll directly in classes with their Spanish peers in economics, film and media, history, philosophy, political science, and sociology.
+STEM courses are offered on the nearby Leganés campus.
 See detailed course information.

-Logroño is a vibrant city of 150,000 located in the wine-making region of La Rioja, in the north-central part of Spain.
+Logroño is located in the wine-making region of La Rioja in the north-central part of Spain and has a population of 150,000.
 The Castillian language has its roots in the nearby monasteries of San Millán de la Cogolla.
 The Camino de Santiago, a religious pilgrimage route, also runs through this province.
-Students enrolled at the Universidad de la Rioja, Middlebury’s host institution, immerse themselves in Spanish language, regional culture and cuisine.
+Students enrolled at the Universidad de La Rioja, Middlebury’s host institution, immerse themselves in Spanish language, regional culture, and cuisine.
 Logroño offers a lively population and relaxed pace of life in a location with very few English speakers.

 Studies in Logroño

-Students enroll directly at the Universidad de la Rioja in several disciplines alongside their Spanish students, with particular focus on Spanish philology, literature, history, and natural sciences.
+Students enroll directly at the Universidad de La Rioja in several disciplines alongside Spanish students with a particular focus on Spanish linguistics and literature, history, mathematics and the natural sciences.
 See detailed course information.

-Madrid is a vibrant city of more than 3.2 million residents.
-As the capital of Spain, it is an important political, economic, and cultural center, and is home to several museums, theaters, and an active nightlife.
-The student population in Madrid exceeds 200,000, which gives the city an exciting, boisterous, and friendly atmosphere.
-Even though Madrileños are accustomed to living a cosmopolitan and urban lifestyle, they maintain a strong Spanish identity that makes the city a fascinating location to learn and live the Spanish language and culture.
-The city of Madrid provides students a wealth of intellectual and cultural possibilities and enjoys a central location, making travel to various regions of the country convenient.
+As the capital of Spain, and with a population of over 3.3 million residents, Madrid is an important political, economic, and cultural center.
+It is home to numerous museums and theaters and offers an active nightlife.
+The student population in Madrid exceeds 275,000 which gives the city an exciting, boisterous, and friendly atmosphere.
+Even though Madrileños are accustomed to living a cosmopolitan and urban lifestyle, they maintain a strong Spanish identity that makes the city a fascinating location to live and learn the Spanish language and culture.
+Madrid provides students with a wealth of intellectual and cultural possibilities and its central location makes traveling to other regions in the country convenient.

 Studies in Madrid